vradarserver/vrs/Design/state-history.md

 It is expected that VRS will save ```AircraftState``` records in bursts, and that each burst of records will finish with a key frame, i.e. a state record where ```IsDelta``` will be 0.
 If this expectation goes ahead then both state IDs will always point at complete records.

+The ```AircraftState``` contains a reference back to the flight.
+This means that it is possible for the ```InitialAircraftStateID``` to point to an aircraft state that is not the first for this flight (in ascending order of parent aircraft list) and likewise ```FinalAircraftStateID``` might not point to the last record.

+I have considered putting a sequence number onto ```AircraftState``` which starts at 1 and increments on each state written for the flight.
+The ```FlightView``` (see later) could report ```InitialAircraftStateID``` as the ID of the record with the lowest flight sequence and ```FinalAircraftStateID``` as the record with the highest flight sequence.

+This would work but it is slower than direct access to the ID that we've spec'd here.
+The reason why we have the first and last state IDs is so that we can implement a view that broadly reproduces the ```Flight``` record from BaseStation.sqb, it can be used to search for flights matching criteria.
+The ```FlightView``` needs to be fast to read, as fast as possible.

+So - in the trade off between speed and data purity we are going with speed, just for the sake of reporting.

+If it is necessary then a database check utility can easily tell whether the initial and final state IDs here are actually pointing at the first and last records for the flight.

 ```Preserve``` overrides all other auto-clean considerations.
 Preserved flights are never trimmed or deleted.